Saumya-x/Saumya-x.github.io/_posts/2023-05-17-finalreport.md

 ### Tips/Tricks for Past Saumya

 {: .box-note}
-**Note:**
-1. Go to the FabLab and get better Fabric Glue and guidance for insulation.
-2. Think critically where the component - especially the Arduino board – goes.
-Mirroring it was not a difficult task while stitching, but could have visualized the prototype better.
-3. Circuits are not as intimidating as you think they are!!
-Just getting started is the trick.
-4. You did well!!!<3
+**Note:** 1.
+Go to the FabLab and get better Fabric Glue and guidance for insulation; 2.
+Think critically where the component - especially the Arduino board – goes.
+Mirroring it was not a difficult task while stitching, but could have visualized the prototype better; 3.
+Circuits are not as intimidating as you think they are!!
+Just getting started is the trick; 4.
+You did well!!!<3

 **Citations for the Uterus sketch (by Artskrin)** [Deposit Photos] (https://depositphotos.com/566051758/stock-video-self-drawing-of-the-uterus.html)